h34tnet/enrico/README.md

 * `:label`: defines a label which can be used as the target of program flow operations.
 Labels are always `:`-prefixed.
+  **Note:** This is not an operation.
+Labels are turned into constants after parsing.
 * `jmp :label`: an unconditional jump
 * `jmpe :label op1 op2`: jumps to label if op1 == op2
 * `jmpne :label op1 op2`: jumps to label if op1 != op2